English CTW 2: Spring 2011

 Informal Writing.
 Includes in-class writing, peer response, brief response essays and other homework, as well as meaningful participation in online discussion forums.

-Outcomes, attendance, academic integrity, and disability accommodation.
+Outcomes, attendance, and disability accommodation.
 Together with various faculty and administrators, the university provost has prepared standardized learning outcomes and course descriptions for courses that fit into the core curriculum.
 I've provided those relevant to this class on a separate sheet.
 In general, these goals reflect national norms for classes of this kind, as summarized in the CWPA statement that you’ll find on the reverse side of the provost's guidelines.

 My version of this class, as indicated by the description and title, emphasizes the opportunities represented by composing in electronic environments--a section added to national learning outcomes over a decade ago, and especially important to professionals and students in the Silicon Valley.